ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/entry-linking.md

     entry_id="12"

-You can limit the tag to specific entries, or more practically, you can ommit specific entries from showing up in the cycle, by using "not":
+You can limit the tag to specific entries, or more practically, you can omit specific entries from showing up in the cycle, by using "not":

     entry_id="not 2|9|23|50"